jrwashburn/mina-pool-payout/README.md

 # Operational Overview

 This application will calculate, and may sign and transmit, the required payouts for accounts delegating to a given account.
+It also may send the supercharged rewards to a burn address .
+The burn of the supercharged rewards is related to blocks won by Mina Foundation or delegators who want to burn their supercharged rewards.
+_The burn address is: B62qiburnzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzmp7r7UN6X_ .
+It's a public address without a private key.
+The tokens held by this address are locked forever.

 The recommended run process is:

 -   copy any updated ledger files to the machine that will run the payout process (See Providing the Staking Ledgers below)
--   run payout process read only for a given block range (you can provie a min height and max height on the command line) This will process the blocks in the range (inclusive) and calculate and display the calculations per delegator per block, and the summary payout plan and a hash of the projected payouts.
+-   run payout process read only for a given block range (you can provide a min height and max height on the command line) This will process the blocks in the range (inclusive) and calculate and display the calculations per delegator per block, and the summary payout plan and a hash of the projected payouts.
 -   review the payout plan, confirm, and then transmit funds to the wallet that is configured to make the payments.
     This is assumed to be an offline process and is intentionally not automated.